Staatsrat/Augur/README.md

-# Augur
+# SignStrike
-Augur detects kernel modifications by malicious programs on Windows and reports them.
+SignStrike detects kernel modifications by malicious programs on Windows and reports them and try to protect against BYOVD.